happner/wild-pare/readme.md

 #### caveats

-- subscriptions that enclose the path with wildcards, ie \*/a/test/subscription/\* will possibly perform slower, because they are stored and searched through in a different manner.
+- subscriptions that enclose the path with wildcards, ie \*/a/test/subscription/\* will possibly perform slower, because they are stored and searched through in a different manner and will always involve regex comparisons.
+- although it is very fast, the library is synchronous (blocking) - be aware of this in high-volume environments, I am thinking of an asynch version that stores data on file, making this a database of sorts.